jejacks0n/teaspoon/README.md

 - Add support for running Teabag using selenium.

-- Improve the user interface in the html reporter by adding a select for switching suites.
+- Improve the user interface in the HTML reporter by adding a select for switching suites.

-## Support Libraries

-Because we know that testing usually requires more than just the test framework we've included some of the great libraries that we use on a consistent basis.

-- [jasmine-jquery.js](https://github.com/velesin/jasmine-jquery) Great jQuery matchers and fixture support (Jasmine).
-- [Sinon.JS](https://github.com/cjohansen/Sinon.JS) Great for stubbing Ajax (Mocha/Jasmine).
-- [expect.js](https://github.com/LearnBoost/expect.js) Minimalistic BDD assertion toolkit (Mocha).

 ## License